MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

-\paragraph{Policy network} Similar to prior work \cite{Aldarondo2024-nc}, our policy has an encoder-decoder architecture with a variational bottleneck in between, akin to a Variational Autoencoder \cite{kingma_auto-encoding_2022}.
-Both the encoder and decoder are MLPs.
+\paragraph{Policy network} Similar to prior work \cite{Aldarondo2024-nc}, our policy has an encoder--decoder architecture with a variational bottleneck in between, akin to a Variational Autoencoder \cite{kingma_auto-encoding_2022}.
 The encoder, $\mathcal{E}(z_t|s_{t:t'}^g)=\mathcal{N}(z_t|\mu_t^e,\sigma_t^e)$, receives a context window of reference observations as input and outputs the mean and logvariance of a diagonal Gaussian distribution.
 The reparameterization trick \cite{kingma_auto-encoding_2022} is used to sample this distribution.
-The sampled latent vector, $z_t$, is passed as input to the decoder along with the proprioceptive observation from the environment, $\mathcal{D}(a_t|s_t^p,z_t)=\tanh\left[\mathcal{N}(a_t|\mu_t^a,\sigma_t^a)\right]$, and outputs a parametric action distribution defined as a normal distribution followed by a hyperbolic tangent to bound the actions within $[-1,1]$.
-At inference, the mean of both the encoder and decoder is used to generate actions.
-The weights of the networks are initialized using LeCun Uniform \cite{lecun_efficient_1998}.
-Both the encoder and decoder use SiLU activations \cite{elfwing_sigmoid-weighted_2017} followed by layer normalization \cite{ba_layer_2016}.
-Network layer configurations are detailed in the supplement.
+The sampled latent vector, $z_t$, is passed as input to the decoder along with the proprioceptive observation from the environment, and the decoder outputs the parameters of a normal action distribution followed by a hyperbolic tangent transformation to bound the actions within $[-1,1]$.
+Body models with muscle actuators use a sigmoidal transformation to bound the actions within $[0,1]$.
+At inference, the mean motor intention vector and the mode of the action distribution are used to generate deterministic actions.

-\paragraph{Latent space regularization} In order to regularize the intention space of the variational bottleneck, $\mathcal{E}(z)$, we enforce an Order 1 Autoregressive (AR(1)) prior \cite{Tirumala2020-my,Merel2018-my} through a Kullback-Leibler divergence (KL) loss.
-Compared to the standard isotropic Gaussian prior in VAEs, this prior encourages temporally correlated latents over action sequences, with each latent being conditioned on the previous one.
-This form of regularization has been shown to be important when applying the decoder to downstream tasks by making it amenable to RL exploration through stochastic actions \cite{luo_universal_2024}.
-With no previous latent, the first intention is regularized to be close to a standard Gaussian distribution, while subsequent intentions are maintained close to the previous intentions: